PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 2 - World Generation + JobSystem/Lecture/english.md

             |___2D.cs
 ```

 The code will be the same except that we will use a 2D array to hold our cubes, and we will instantiate them in a grid, much like we will for the terrain later.
 We use a 2D array so that the for loop's are easier to write, and we don't have to convert from 1D array indexing to 2D indexing, which is not that hard but will make this example a bit involved (complex).
+(There is a tutorial for this in the tutorials of this lecture)

-paste this biolder plate code in.
+paste this boiler plate code in.

 ```cs
 using UnityEngine;